How to Prevent Water Damage in Your Home

 Water Leak | CPI Security Blog

 Anyone who has had a pipe burst, a flooded basement, or even an overflowing toilet knows that water damage can wreak havoc on your house and wallet.
-Though it might not be high on your home maintenance checklist, you’ll thank yourself later for prioritizing preventative water leak measures, as you don’t want to find yourself wondering how to fix water damage.
+Though it might not be high on your home maintenance checklist, you’ll thank yourself later for prioritizing preventative measures.
+You don’t want to find yourself wondering how to fix it, so here’s how to prevent water damage.

 Water damage is one of the most common and most costly insurance claims for homeowners.
-About 1 in 50 homeowners will file a water damage insurance claim, and those claims, on average, come in just shy of $11,000.*
+One in about 50 homeowners will file a water damage insurance claim, and those claims, on average, come in just shy of $11,000.*

 While insurance will cover most water leaks, insurance could deny coverage if the water damage is due to lack of maintenance or neglect.
 This article will show you how to prevent a water leak from happening with a few simple steps so you’re not stuck cleaning up or shelling out thousands when it’s too late.